gapperdan/hello-mongodb/README.md

 * create a database named 'test'
 * create a collection named 'person'
 * insert a record, e.g. name=joe,gender=male,age=40
-* > gradle run ==> this will print the contents of the collection 'person' in the database 'test'
+* > ./gradlew run ==> this will print the contents of the collection 'person' in the database 'test'